 Closed files will be maintained for three years after completion and then they will be destroyed.
 The Associate Provost for Research will decide where the closed files will be stored.

-12. Information the Investigator provides to CUHSR
+12. Information the Investigator Provides to CUHSR [Process 3 for Change]

 Application materials can be found on the CUHSR website at http://cuhsr.bradley.edu/ (Forms link)